centreon/centreon-archived/doc/en/api/clapi/objects/time_periods.rst

 In order to delete an exception, use the **DELEXCEPTION** action::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o TIMEPERIOD -a delexception -v "mytimeperiod;january 1"
+  [root@centreon ~]# ./centreon -u admin -p centreon -o TP -a delexception -v "mytimeperiod;january 1"

 Arguments are composed of the following columns: